History of artificial intelligence: Cognitive revolution

 In the autumn of 1956, Newell and Simon also presented the Logic Theorist at a meeting of the Special Interest Group in Information Theory at the Massachusetts Institute of Technology (MIT).
 At the same meeting, Noam Chomsky discussed his generative grammar, and George Miller described his landmark paper "The Magical Number Seven, Plus or Minus Two".
 Miller wrote "I left the symposium with a conviction, more intuitive than rational, that experimental psychology, theoretical linguistics, and the computer simulation of cognitive processes were all pieces from a larger whole."

 This meeting was the beginning of the "cognitive revolution"—an interdisciplinary paradigm shift in psychology, philosophy, computer science and neuroscience.
 It inspired the creation of the sub-fields of symbolic artificial intelligence, generative linguistics, cognitive science, cognitive psychology, cognitive neuroscience and the philosophical schools of computationalism and functionalism.
 All these fields used related tools to model the mind and results discovered in one field were relevant to the others.

 The cognitive approach allowed researchers to consider "mental objects" like thoughts, plans, goals, facts or memories, often analyzed using high level symbols in functional networks.
-These objects had been forbidden as "unobservable" by earlier paradigms such as behaviorism.
+These objects had been forbidden as "unobservable" by earlier paradigms such as behaviorism and positivism.
 (Note: There were a few psychologists who avoided behaviorism and embraced a cognitive approach before it was fashionable, such as Frederic Bartlett and Kenneth Craig) Symbolic mental objects would become the major focus of AI research and funding for the next several decades.

 Early successes (1956–1974)

-The programs developed in the years after the Dartmouth Workshop were, to most people, simply "astonishing": (Note: Russell and Norvig wrote "it was astonishing whenever a computer did anything remotely clever."
-AI founder John McCarthy called this the "Look, Ma, no hands!" era.) computers were solving algebra word problems, proving theorems in geometry and learning to speak English.
+The programs developed in the years after the Dartmouth Workshop were, to most people, simply "astonishing": (Note: Russell and Norvig wrote that "it was astonishing whenever a computer did anything remotely clever".
+AI-founder John McCarthy called this the "Look, Ma, no hands!" era.) computers were solving algebra word problems, proving theorems in geometry and learning to speak English.
 Few at the time would have believed that such "intelligent" behavior by machines was possible at all.
 Researchers expressed an intense optimism in private and in print, predicting that a fully intelligent machine would be built in less than 20 years.
 Government agencies like the Defense Advanced Research Projects Agency (DARPA, then known as "ARPA") poured money into the field.
 Artificial Intelligence laboratories were set up at many British and US universities in the latter 1950s and early 1960s.

 Approaches

 There were many successful programs and new directions in the late 50s and 1960s.
-Among the most influential were these:
+Some of the most influential included: